gphil/gphils_blog/posts/2013-06-10-tracking-clojure-versus-ruby-adoption.markdown

 The top package on RubyGems is [Thor](https://github.com/wycats/thor) and it has been downloaded 30,235,277 times, which is ~230x more than Ring.

-Thor is a tool for making command line utilities and is often used as a build tool, while Ring is a web application library.
+Thor is a tool for making command line utilities and is often also used as a build tool, while Ring is a web application library.
 The de facto build tool for Clojure is [Leiningen](https://github.com/technomancy/leiningen), which might compare more favorably to Thor.
 However, it is generally downloaded directly and then used to fetch dependencies from Clojars.
 So far as I know, no statistics are available on the number of Leiningen downloads.

 A more apples-to-apples comparison might be to compare Ring to [Rack](https://github.com/rack/rack), its Ruby analogue: